overlay-market/overlay-docs/docs/Concepts Explained/OVL.md

 ---
 # OVL

 OVL is the native token of Overlay Protocol.
-It is an ERC-20 token.
+It is an BEP-20 token.
 OVL serves a dual purpose and will be used to participate in trading and DAO governance after launch.

-OVL may be used by holders to:

-1. vote on [governance](/Getting%20Started/Governance) proposals of the DAO governing Overlay Protocol
-2. open positions on the markets offered on Overlay by using OVL as collateral

 ## Token Details